mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/instance_method_variables.md

 - used to keep track of the state of an object.
 - scoped at the object level.
 - one of the ways we tie data to objects.
+- capture information pertaining to specific instances of a class i.e. objects
 - exist as long as the object instance exists.
 - cannot cross over between objects
 - All objects of the same class have the same behaviours but contain different states